MartinB005/MicroZed-Music-Player/README.md

-# The MicroZed Music Player
+# DIY Music Player using MicroZed

 This is low-level music player written in C/C++ with custom DA Converter as an audio output.
 It includes simple GUI with file browser and playing controls, which is rendering on 320 x 480 LCD.
 Player can be controlled by rotary encoders.
 Current audio level is shown by 32-LED line.
 See full code documentation [here](https://martinb005.github.io/MicroZed-Music-Player/annotated.html).